Jeremiah 21:9

 Whoever stays in this city will die by sword and famine and plague, but whoever goes out and surrenders to the Chaldeans who besiege you will live; he will retain his life like a spoil of war.

-will live and retain his life like a spoil of war
+he will retain his life like a spoil of war.

 Persons / Places / Events